Azure/template-analyzer/CONTRIBUTING.md

 ### Pull Request Sign-off
 * Two approvals are required, including at least one Owner of this repository

-### Pull Request Etiquette and Best Practices
-* When to mark a PR as "Approved":
-  * You feel confident that the code meets a high quality bar, has adequate test coverage, is ready to merge.
-  * You have left comments that are uncontroversial and there is a shared understanding with the author that the comments can be addressed or resolved prior to being merged without significant discussion or significant change to the design or approach.
-* When to leave comments without approval:
-  * You do not feel confident that your review alone is sufficient to call the PR ready to merge.
-  * You have feedback that may require detailed discussion or may indicate a need to change the current design or approach in a non-trivial way.
-* When to mark a PR as "Request Changes":
-  * You have significant concerns that must be addressed before this PR should be merged such as unintentional breaking changes, security issues, or potential data loss.

 ## Contributor License Agreement (CLA)
 This project welcomes contributions and suggestions.
 Most contributions require you to